Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Replicated reduced density matrix and the imaginary-time correlations

 where the effective inverse temperature ${\beta}_A$ of the LBW-EH is taken to be $1$ in the original definition Eq. \eqref{eq:rho_A}.
-Certainly, ${\beta}_A$ can also take other values as $\tilde\rho_A$ is treated as a Gibbs state with respect to the $\tilde H_A$.
+Certainly, the effective inverse temperature ${\beta}_A$ can also take other values as $\tilde\rho_A$ is treated as a Gibbs state with respect to the $\tilde H_A$.
 In the limit where the effective inverse temperature $\beta_A$ tends to infinity, the system described by $\tilde H_A$ approaches its ground state.
 Through measurements of physical observables in this regime, the ground-state properties of the LBW-EH can be extracted.

-Note that, compared with the original Hamiltonian of the system, the LBW-EH only modifies the coupling constants and on-site terms, while preserving the interaction structure (see Eq.\eqref{eq:LBW-EH analytice form} and \eqref{eq:LBW-EH}).
-Therefore, the LBW-EH can be simulated using standard finite-temperature QMC methods, such as the the stochastic series expansion (SSE) technique~\cite{PhysRevB.43.5950,PhysRevE.66.046701,PhysRevB.57.10287,PhysRevB.59.R14157,10.1063/1.3518900,PhysRevB.99.165135,PhysRevB.105.184432}, without encountering the sign problem, provided that the original Hamiltonian is free from it.
+Note that, compared with the original Hamiltonian of the system, the LBW-EH only modifies the coupling constants, while preserving the interaction structure (see Eq.\eqref{eq:LBW-EH analytice form} and \eqref{eq:LBW-EH}).
+Therefore, the LBW-EH can be simulated using standard finite-temperature QMC methods, such as the stochastic series expansion (SSE) technique~\cite{PhysRevB.43.5950,PhysRevE.66.046701,PhysRevB.57.10287,PhysRevB.59.R14157,10.1063/1.3518900,PhysRevB.99.165135,PhysRevB.105.184432}, without encountering the sign problem, provided that the original Hamiltonian is free from it.